 Cozy knits, rich textures and jeweled tones are our fall fashion inspirations.
-See more on our FW14 pinterest board.
 Shades of wine, aubergine and brick mix with autumn neutrals of indigo, navy and black.
-Bring cropped tops into the season with high waisted maxis and jeans.
 Prints abound this season, stripes and plaids mix with florals and tribal inspired motifs.
+Try a cropped top with high waisted maxis or jeans.
+Matching sets still feel fresh and are a great alternative to wearing a dress.
+Skinny jeans are a perfect balance to oversized sweaters, but we’re loving the new flared silhouettes as well.
+Find more inspiration on our FW14 pinterest board.

 Make a point to get out of the city and enjoy the spectacular fall colors this season.
 All over Illinois and just over the Michigan and Wisconsin borders you will find a wonderful selection of apple orchards, cider mills, pumpkin patches and corn mazes.
 Bring home some autumn delights and share them with friends.
 I can’t think of a nicer way to spend a day.